Valmet seeks merger with Neles, challenging Alfa Laval

-STOCKHOLM (Reuters) - Finland's Valmet VALMT.HE has approached valves maker Neles NELES.HE with a merger proposal, challenging a $2 billion bid that Neles agreed with Swedish engineering group Alfa Laval ALFA.ST in July.
+STOCKHOLM (Reuters) - Finland's Valmet VALMT.HE has approached valves maker Neles NELES.HE with a merger proposal, challenging a $2 billion bid that Neles' board recommended from Swedish engineering group Alfa Laval ALFA.ST in July.

 Valmet, Neles’ largest shareholder with a 29.5% stake, said on Tuesday it wanted to start talks with Neles over a deal that it said would create a strong platform for further business growth, “especially in automation systems and valves”.

-Valmet, which has spoken out against Alfa Laval’s 11.50 euros per share bid, has been raising its stake in Neles since July.
+Valmet, which has spoken out against Alfa Laval’s 11.50 euros per share bid, develops and supplies technologies, automation systems and services for the pulp, paper and energy industries.
+It has been raising its stake in Neles since July.

 “Valmet and Neles share to a large extent a similar customer base, have a common heritage and are supported by the long-term megatrends,” Valmet CEO Pasi Laine said in a statement.